Just a little bit about myself… for those who care 🙂

 The education was quite costly and my parents covered most of it, but when it came to obtaining guiding permissions at various museums they couldn’t afford it anymore, and to help me get what I needed my boyfriend Vadim sacrificed his own studies and went to work.
 Thanks to him I was able to finish my studies and I got my Guide’s Certificate just a month before the University degree.

-2003 was my first season (and besides, St.Petersburg celebrated its 300th anniversary!) and I met a lot of interesting people during those months.
+2003 was the beginning of ULKOtours (and besides, St.Petersburg celebrated its 300th anniversary!) and I met a lot of interesting people during those summer months.
 I still keep in touch with most if them.

 July 14, 2004 was one of the happiest days of my life!